ErikKalkoken/fyne-kx/README.md

 ## Apps

+This library also contains two Fyne apps:

+- [demo](#demo): Live demo of the features provided by this library
+- [fynetheme](#fyne-theme): Shows insights about the default Fyne theme

 > [!TIP]
 > For more information on how to configure your system for Fyne please see: [Getting Started](https://docs.fyne.io/started/).